ahuacate/nas-hardmetal/README.md

 * Synology DiskStations
 * Open Media Vault (OMV)

-Our Easy Scripts will modify your NAS settings.
-If you intend to run our Easy Scripts on an existing working NAS which contains any personal or valuable data we recommend you first backup the NAS including stored data and configuration settings.
+Please note that our Easy Scripts will alter your NAS settings.
+Therefore, if you plan on using our Easy Scripts on an already operational NAS that contains important or personal data, we suggest you backup the NAS, including stored data and configuration settings, beforehand.

 <h2>Features</h2>